-Generally seen in the context of employment law, a non-compete agreement is a covenant between an employer and an employee intended to protect the interests of the employer in the event of a separation.
-A non-compete agreement often prevents an employee from working or beginning a business in a similar industry within a certain period of time or in a given location, or both.
+Generally seen in the context of employment law, a non-compete agreement is a covenant between an employer and an employee intended to protect the employer's interests in the event of a separation.
+A non-compete agreement often prevents an employee from working or beginning a business in a similar industry within a certain time or in a given location, or both.

 Those two elements, the time and geographical scope of a non-compete, can be the most important considerations when reviewing such agreements.